Yes, America's Anchorman is away and this is your undocumented anchorman, Mark Stein sitting in, no supporting paperwork whatsoever.

 This is why the country is seizing up.

-It's turning into the Republic of paperwork.
+It's turning into the Republic of Paperwork.

 It's guys like Robert working 75 to 80 hours a week trying to keep a small one-man business going.

-So it may do some good in terms of saving the planet and uh preventing the rise of the oceans and all the other things.
+So it may do some good in terms of saving the planet and preventing the rise of the oceans and all the other things.

-What i what is this?
+What is this?

-It's against uh somebody uh a couple of people twerked me about it, tweeting tr twittered me of it.
+It's against, somebody, a couple of people twerked me about it, twittered me of it, twerked, tweeted, I forget what it was.

-So uh that's that's I'm pushing back hard against this.
+So I'm pushing back hard against this.

 This is about how the left increasingly doesn't want to win the argument.